 Kapha: The most even-tempered dosha is Kapha.
 Those whose mind-body type is predominantly Kapha are usually easygoing and gentle, but when faced with overwhelming conflict or stress, they may withdraw and refuse to deal with the situation.

-If you don’t know your dosha, you can take the Chopra Center’s online Dosha Quiz to identify your mind-body type and get more information about how to stay in balance and manage stress.
+If you don’t know your dosha, you can take Chopra’s online Dosha Quiz to identify your mind-body type and get more information about how to stay in balance and manage stress.

 5.)
 Get Plenty of Sleep